 - Fr.
 Felix Werpechowski

-Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Norwich in Connecticut.
+Horowitz Law represents victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Norwich in Connecticut.
 If you need a lawyer because you were sexually abused by a priest in Connecticut, contact our office today.
 In July 2021, the Norwich Diocese filed for federal bankruptcy protection.
-The Court will resolve all claims of sexual abuse in this process but strict filing deadlines will apply and no late claims will be considered, so contact us today.
+The court will resolve all claims of sexual abuse in this process but strict filing deadlines will apply and no late claims will be considered, so contact us today.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in Connecticut and nationwide.
 We can help.

 Contact us at 855-485-1673 to discuss your options today.